 If you have concerns about a professional working with a child...

-To raise concerns and ask for guidance in relation to the Local Authority Designated Officer - (LADO) conduct of company who works Nicola Laird T: 0117 9037795 with children NICOIA LAITA 1.
-0117 9037793
+To raise concerns and ask for guidance in relation to the conduct of someone who works with children --

 For information, advice and guidance in relation to safeguarding policy and procedures.